 - Samsung’s 1ms MPRT (Moving Picture Response Time)

-NVIDIA’s LightBoost technology is outdated and only available on older monitors while ULMB is only featured in certain G-SYNC gaming monitors.
+NVIDIA’s LightBoost technology is outdated and only available on older monitors, whereas ULMB is featured only in certain G-SYNC gaming monitors.

 When Should You Use Motion Blur Reduction?

-Games will look the best when your refresh rate is close or equal to the frame rate which can be difficult to achieve since motion blur reduction cannot work at the same time as FreeSync or G-SYNC variable refresh rate.
+Games will look the best when your refresh rate is over or equal to your frame rate, which can be challenging to achieve since most motion blur reduction technologies cannot work at the same time as FreeSync or G-SYNC.

 Response Time Speed

 The amount of motion blur will also depend on the panel type (IPS, TN, or VA).
 More precisely, on their gray to gray (GtG) pixel response time speed.

 VA panels usually have the slowest pixel transition speed from dark to bright pixels, so even if a VA gaming monitor has a high refresh rate and motion blur reduction, fast-paced games can have prominent smearing in dark scenes.